roc-lang/roc/roc-for-elm-programmers.md

 In Roc, the `|>` operator inserts the previous expression as the *first* argument to the subsequent expression, rather than as the *last* argument as it does in Elm.

 This makes a number of operations more useful in pipelines.
-For example, in Roc:
+For example, in Roc, `|> Float.div 2.0` divides by 2:

 ```elixir
 2000